by John Darer® CLU ChFC MSSC CeFT® RSP CLTC

 Look for more episodes of our Annuity 101 information series coming soon.

-in the meantime, click the following link for more information and explanation of the types of annuity payments in a structured settlement, or visit the glossary of structured settlement settlement terms and keywords and phrases for settlement planning and financial planning terms at 4structures.com
+in the meantime, click the following link for more information and explanation of the types of structured settlement payments, or visit the glossary of structured settlement settlement terms,keywords and phrases for settlement planning and financial planning terms at 4structures.com